 - A section can be set in such a way that the system randomly picks a given number of questions from the section, for each candidate during a test.
 The same is illustrated below.

 - Circling back to why all questions in a section need to be of the same type and level of difficulty, the test will work with different types of questions, however, since the score will be different for different candidates (since all questions in the section do not have the same points) each candidate will be scored on a different max score, which is a wrong practice.

 - The time limit for a particular section can also be set.
 By default, there is no time limit on a section.
 You can add a time limit to sections, sectional time limits don’t take effect unless advanced settings are changed (rollover and revisit) as illustrated in the image below.

-There are 3 advanced settings that can be configured for each section as shown below.
+The advanced settings that can be configured for each section are shown below.